Professor Neil Cartlidge, MA, MPhil, PhD (Cantab.)

 Chapter in book

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'Debate poetry'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'Durham'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'The Owl and the Nightingale'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
 (2016).
 'The Owl and the Nightingale'.
 In Oxford Bibliographies: Medieval Studies.
 Szarmach, Paul E. New York: Oxford University Press.